Housing Standards team - privacy notice

 - The Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020

 - Public Health (Control of Diseases) Act 1984

 How is your information used?

-If you are a landlord of a privately rented dwelling we use the information collected to enable us to contact you in connection with Housing Standards inspections and any subsequent enforcement.
+If you are a landlord of a privately rented dwelling we use the information collected to enable us to contact you in connection with Housing Standards inspections and any subsequent enforcement, contacting debtors and recovering money.
 We will also use your information to keep you informed on new guidance or legal requirements.

 If you are a tenant of a privately rented dwelling, we will use your information to contact you in connection with Housing Standards inspections and to keep you informed of our progress when enforcing against your landlord.